 The OTA/PTA Building, located on the northeast corner of the SCF Bradenton Campus, is Building #28.
 The building contains the OTA classroom/laboratory, (#28-121) the PTA classroom/laboratory (#28-120), and the OTA/PTA faculty offices.
 The telephone number is 941-752-5346.
 Building hours are 8:00 AM to 4:00 PM Monday through Friday.
-Additional dedicated classroom space is available in the Nursing Education building, #29 room 136.
+Additional dedicated classroom space is available in the Nursing Education building, #29 room 136/137 and there is a shared student study area located in #29-135.
 Student lockers are provided in the public restrooms of the #28 building.
 Students are responsible for providing locks AND must request a locker from the program secretary.
 The college and program are not responsible for items left in lockers.
 All locks must be removed at the end of each semester.